 Although the phenomenon gelled with this volume’s declared mission of examining the relationship between television series and literature, I knew I did not want to reprise analysing literary allusions in the series.
 Besides me, other academics have published on literature in one or (much more occasionally) both of the Morse media.
 Others yet have analysed it as genre literature or television: detective or campus novels or drama (Baker 1994, 1995; Piper 2015; Carter 1990).
 Being a researcher in an Education department, looking at its representations of higher education felt like a good fit disciplinarily.
 I had already used an old article by Thomas Brooke Benjamin, an Oxford mathematician, on representations of higher education in popular culture, which mentions Morse, for teaching the campus novel for several years (1993).
 So, I (re)read all the novels, read the short stories for the first time, and (re)watched the whole television series.
-My coding involved annotating the books and transcripts for instances of higher education.
+My coding involved annotating the books and programme transcripts for instances of higher education.
 Usually this annotation was a one-word note in the margins: ‘undergraduate’, ‘college’, ‘assessment’, ‘conference’ and so on.
 Then, I re-read the excerpts I had coded from both media, thinking about similarities and differences between representations of higher education they contained: for example, between different characters, between the start and end of the books series, between the start and end of the television series, and between the two media.

 What most caught my attention was the way in which the television series, to a greater extent than the books, seemed to draw attention to, even to critique, higher education policy in a fictional context (a fictionalised Oxford University and its colleges) that had strong, synchronous parallels in the actual UK sector.
-The television series uniquely obsesses over ‘university politics’ (Twilight of the Gods): I use this phrase a little perversely to refer not just to internal, institutional politics, but to describe national politics impacting on higher education, in Britain, during the span of the series (Showalter 1993, 145).
+The television series uniquely obsesses over ‘university politics’ (Twilight of the Gods): I use this phrase a little perversely to refer not just to internal, institutional politics, but to describe national politics impacting on higher education, in Britain, during the span of the series (cf. Showalter 1993, 145).
 My work builds on that of Helen Piper who argues that the ‘voice’ of the television detective works to articulate ‘profound dissatisfaction with the world around us’, ‘extending the question “what went wrong?” beyond the text [i.e. the dead body] and inviting audiences to reflect more generally on the social [and political] world around them’ (2015, 3, 1-2).
 The final three episodes of Inspector Morse were seen by about one third of the British population (ITV 2009): I include these figures here because the reach of the programmes is crucial for my argument that the television show becomes a space for airing debate about national, government, higher education policies of the time.
 Not only did viewers not turnoff because of this content: perhaps they turned on in order to watch these political debates play out?

 ‘These dreadful cuts’: Thatcher’s fiscal and education policy, neoliberalism in the university sector and associated changes to higher education